anildwa/eventregistrationwebapp/README.md

 Updated Azure Active Directory B2C tenant ID and application ID in config.*.js

-Update the eventdatabase value with tCosmos DB Mongo DB connection string in config.*.js
+Update the eventdatabase value with the Cosmos DB Mongo DB connection string in config.*.js

 Update Sendemail API key in run.csx and upload to Function App